sflavelle/writing/Shorts and One-Shots/you-find-a-dead-link.md

 First, though, you would have to have a very difficult conversation.
 Looking at the Slate's map, you eyed the labels of two locations: Kakariko Village, and Hateno Village.
 Your eyes darted between each location, before eventually your fingers zoomed the map in on the warp location for Hateno's Ancient Tech Lab. *Purah was the one who came up with, or knows about the Shrine of Resurrection, right?* you thought to yourself. *Maybe there's a chance we can bring him back to life.
 Again.*

 You stood up, lifting the Master Sword in its sheath from the ground.
-With it and the Sheikah Slate itself, you thought, it should be quite clear what had happened.
+If you present both it and the Sheikah Slate itself, you thought, it should be quite clear what had happened.

 '*...*'